 Maturation from seed varies from 28 to 75 days.
 The larger varieties take longer to reach full size.
 You can also take them when they are small for a sweeter, milder flavor.
 Turnips are seeded in spring or fall, but the fall crops need to be harvested before heavy freezes.
 However, they do seem to have a sweeter flavor when exposed to mild frost.

 Your turnip harvest should all be pulled before heavy freezes or the root may crack and rot in the soil.
 Turnips keep very well in cold storage, so pull the entire crop by late fall.
 In temperate zones, the turnip harvest is kept in the ground longer by piling mulch around the plants to protect the roots from freezing.

 Turnip greens are nutritious, versatile vegetables.
 You can harvest them from any variety of turnip but this will impede production of the root.
 There are varieties of turnip that produce large heads of greens and are sown just for harvesting turnip greens.

 Only cut the greens once if you want a turnip harvest of roots.
 When you cut the leaves, you reduce the plant’s ability to harvest solar energy for food to fuel the growth of the root.
 Shogoin is an excellent cultivar that you can grow just for the greens and harvest numerous times by the “cut and come again” method.

 Storage of Harvested Turnips

 After harvesting a turnip root, cut the greens off and store in a cool spot.
-The ideal temperature is 32 to 35 degrees Fahrenheit (0-2 C.), which makes the refrigerator an excellent place to keep the roots.
+The ideal temperature is 32 to 35 degrees F. (0-2 C.), which makes the refrigerator an excellent place to keep the roots.

 If you have a large turnip harvest, put them in a box lined with straw in a cool cellar or garage.
 Make sure the location is dry or the roots will get moldy spots.
 They should keep for several months, just like onions and potatoes, if humidity levels are less than 90 percent.